openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `content`: REQUIRED.
 Base64 encoded representation of the document content.

-Embedded attachments are not appropriate when embedding verified claims in access tokens or ID tokens.

 The following example shows embedded attachments.
 The actual contents of the documents are truncated:

 <{{examples/response/embedded_attachments.json}}

+Note: Due to their size, embedded attachments are not appropriate when embedding verified claims in access tokens or ID tokens.

 #### External